hplp/ai-hardware-project-proximacentauri/Milestone1.md

 2. A dataset for pothole detection from Roboflow, formatted for YOLOv5 PyTorch.
 [3]

 ## NVDLA Setup (Open source platform):
+To set up the NVDLA platform, refer to the detailed guide provided on the [NVDLA VP setup page](https://nvdla.org/vp.html#using-the-virtual-simulator).
+Follow the instructions to configure the virtual simulator, ensuring all dependencies and environment settings are correctly implemented.

 ## Resources:
 1. Rao, S., & Mitnala, N. (2023).
 Exploring automated object detection methods for manholes using classical computer vision and deep learning.
 Machine Graphics & Vision, 32(1).